knobs-dials/wetsuite-dev/notebooks/README.md

-[examples](examples) is for guided introductions into different topics.
+[examples](examples) is for guided introductions into different methods, or data.

 [miscellany](miscellany) is for things that aren't so structured, or the core of anything, but which has code you might like to see or steal.